hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

 <h2 class='bob'>Step Four: Building a connection profile for Org2</h2>

-Repeat the same process for `bob` but this time specify the organization as `Org2` and save the file as `/tmp/composer/byfn-network-org2.json`, it should have a section similar to
+Repeat the same process for `bob` - but this time specify the organization as `Org2` and then save the file as `/tmp/composer/byfn-network-org2.json` - so the section of the profile should look like:

-        ...
-        "version": "1.0.0",
-        "client": {
-            "organization": "Org2",
-            "connection": {
-                "timeout": {
-                    "peer": {
-                        "endorser": "300",
-                        "eventHub": "300",
-                        "eventReg": "300"
-                    },
-                    "orderer": "300"
-                }
-            }
-        },
-        "channel": {
-        ...

-So the section of the profile should look like

         ...
         "version": "1.0.0",